Braintree-by-Vox/Lightspeed-Support/README.md

 - Your role centre set to 'Braintree Lightspeed V2'.
 [How to change your role Centre](HowToChangeRoleCentres)

 If you need assistance to get to the starting line:
-- Use the email link on the right 👉 to request send a mail to Braintree Support  requesting assistance.
+- Use the email link on the right 👉 to request assistance from Braintree Support.
 - After the Lightspeed extension has been installed into your Business Central environment, arrange a training session with your consultant.
 - Follow the step by step process to a successful go-live on Business Central.